 Bodies of Work

 'The Birds of New Holland' folio exists as a comprehensive investigation into the developing ecology of the Sydney region, and our evolving attitude and interpretation of ‘nature’ and the ‘natural’ world.
 The folio, which comprises of 24 editioned hand-coloured etchings produced using traditional 19th century natural history methodologies and aesthetics, depicts the common birdlife found in the area known currently as Greater Sydney.
-'The Birds of New Holland' shares its title with a volume of prints produced by early colonial artist John William Lewin, who, in 1808, surveyed and depicted the common birdlife in and around the newly established British colony of Port Jackson, the area now known as Greater Sydney.
+'The Birds of New Holland' shares its title with a volume of prints produced by early colonial artist John William Lewin, who, in 1808, surveyed and depicted the common birdlife around the newly established colony of Port Jackson, the area now known as Greater Sydney.
 This current project is designed as a contemporary accompaniment to Lewin’s 1808 work and aims to trace a direct link between his historical investigation and a contemporary survey of the area’s birdlife.

 From the exotic, distant and segregated notion of ‘nature’, observed and depicted by Lewin, to a more holistic vision identified by contemporary ecologists, the environment around us has shifted, as much as our attitude towards it.
 This contemporary suite of prints encourages the viewer to consider their understanding of the ‘natural’ world as that of a long and ongoing succession of cultural interpretations and contextual interactions.
 The birds of the ‘Greater Sydney’ area endure as an evolving legacy of the environment, as well as our relationship with it, both unrecognisable to their historical counterpart.